syeef/syeefkarim-2016-v0/portfolio/capitalone.md

 The app was put forward for accessibility review as part of the usual Capital One quality process and had come back non-compliant, particularly with regards to colour contrast.
 Product counterparts were also reluctant to make any large noticeable changes to the UI with fears of causing customer confusion and uncertainty.

 ***My Role***
-• Deconstructed the colours and their usage criteria within the app, looking for similar hues from the enterprise colour scheme
+• Deconstructed the colours and their usage criteria within the app, looking for similar hues from the enterprise colour scheme.
-• Once appropriate replacement shades were found, I compared the foreground and background colours to make sure they passed at least a WCAG 2 AA rating
+• Once appropriate replacement shades were found, I compared the foreground and background colours to make sure they passed at least a WCAG 2 AA rating.
-• Implemented the new colours closely with partners in Engineering and Quality Assurance to quickly address the non-compliant colour accessibility issue, whilst minimising UI change
+• Implemented the new colours closely with partners in Engineering and Quality Assurance to quickly address the non-compliant colour accessibility issue, whilst minimising UI change.

 ***The Outcomes***
-• The app is now compliant with WGAC 2 AA rating
+• The app is now compliant with WGAC 2 AA rating.
-• An improved process between Design, Engineering and Quality Assurance which accomodates for colour contrast and voiceover assistance
+• An improved process between Design, Engineering and Quality Assurance which accomodates for colour contrast and voiceover assistance.
-• A rooted attitude within the product development team that a user with accessibility tools enabaled shouldn't be treated as a second class citizen
+• A rooted attitude within the product development team that a user with accessibility tools enabaled shouldn't be treated as a second class citizen.
 <img src="/images/posts/capitalone/Accessibility.png" width="650px">

 **5. Bonus work - Help improve the reputation of Capital One**
 In early 2014, Capital One found itself in a place of change.
 Waterfall was quickly becoming dated, and Agile adoption was growing rapidly.
 The mobile app was said to be the flagship product showcasing the new, quicker, leaner, _more agile_ way of working.

 Capital One was relatively unknown, particularly amongst the technology sector.
-The challenge was to be able to grow the reputation
+The challenge was to be able to grow the reputation.

 ***My Role***
-• Worked the HR and Engineering to form a group of advocates, and create a process allowing Engineers to easily speak at events and conferences
+• Worked the HR and Engineering to form a group of advocates, and create a process allowing Engineers to easily speak at events and conferences.
 • Influenced key stakeholders in Engineering to use a protion of their budget to sponsor and attend student hackathons, suggesting this would help grow the graduate pipeline years down the line (_I was right._)

 ***The Outcomes***
-• Attended multiple student hackathons, part of the Major League Hacking circuit representing Capital One
+• Attended multiple student hackathons, part of the Major League Hacking circuit representing Capital One.
 • Influenced the strategy Capital One took with reguards to attending events.
 • This was presentation I was invited to share at <a id="links" href='https://twitter.com/tfogo' target="_blank">Anrdoid Summit</a> in McLean, VA, USA discussing the journey we took to help raise Android as a first class citizen within Capital One.
 <script async class="speakerdeck-embed" data-id="bf378b409cad424494ef5a75d7fbaf72" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 >‘Ridiculously connected’ is a phrase that comes to mind when I think about Syeef.
 He has expertly consulted on event marketing and developer relations for the past year.
 Side of desk, he passionately led and established Capital One as a leader amongst the UK hackathon circuit, creating slick talk and demo slides, staffing, and bolstering our Brand by advising on our the holistic presence at said events.
 I was particularly impressed with Syeef’s ability to help speakers communicate complex ideas with very simple and lovable designs.
 I am proud to have him on my team and as a representative of our Brand.
 I hope to work with Sy for years to come! <cite>Amanda Aschenbrenner - Talent Brand Marketing, Capital One</cite>